 Summary: The Highway Trust Fund, which is financed by gasoline taxes and pays for transportation and infrastructure projects, is set to run out by the end of the summer.
 In general, the fund is headed towards insolvency because the spending on transportation and infrastructure projects exceeds the amount of revenues collected from the gas tax, which has not been raised since 1993.
 If the fund dries up, it could have dire consequences for the economy and cost the country hundreds of thousands of jobs, according to some estimates.
 Thus far, Congress has not been able to agree on a solution, and the federal government has increased its warnings to the states.
 The Obama administration has estimated as many as 700,000 jobs could be lost and about 112,000 active construction projects could be affected by either being delayed, deferred, or halted.
 Several solutions have been proposed such as passing a four-year, \$302 billion infrastructure plan proposed by the Administration, drastic spending cuts, or an increase to the gas tax by at least 10 cents per gallon.
 The most likely solution expected is a short-term extension to help the fund get through the end of the year.
 Senate Finance Committee Chair Ron Wyden released a proposal that would infuse about \$9 billion into the fund through offsetting methods aimed at increasing revenue through tax compliance and higher taxes on heavy trucks, among others.
-Senate leadership seems to be open to a short-term solution.
+Senate leadership seems to be open to a short-term solution that would provide funding through May 2015.

 Absent Congressional action on the insolvency of the Highway Trust Fund, USDOT Secretary Anthony Foxx released a memo stating that the Department will begin implementing cash management procedures for the highway programs beginning August 1, 2014.
 USDOT will limit payments to manage the reduced levels of cash available in the Trust Fund.
 This means, among other things, that the Federal Highway Administration will no longer make "same-day" payments to reimburse States.
 All programs from the Highway Account of the Highway Trust Fund, including Federal-aid will be affected by the shortfall including all state apportioned and allocated funding.
-Foxx also warned that states should expect about a 28% cut in federal funding for construction projects.
 It does not apply to General Fund program reimbursements such as ARRA, Emergency Relief (supplemental General Fund portion only), and TIGER.

-These cash management procedures will begin on August 1, 2014, for programs funded out of the Highway Account, with States receiving notification of their first proportional share on August 11, 2014.
-This process will be repeated twice a month as additional tax receipts are deposited into the Trust Fund.
-At the beginning of each semi-monthly cycle, States will receive a new cash allocation.
-USDOT will continue to administer this process until Congress reaches a solution that provides adequate resources to the Highway Trust Fund.
+States will receive notification of their first proportional share on August 11, 2014.
+This process will be repeated twice a month as additional tax receipts are deposited into the Trust Fund or until Congress reaches a solution that provides adequate resources to the Highway Trust Fund.
+At the beginning of each semi-monthly cycle, States will receive a new cash allocation. .
 Some states have decided not to start construction, due to the probable chance that there will be bills they can't afford and unfinished projects without funding